 You should check your tires when they're cold at least once a month, every 1,000 miles, or when there are large shifts in temperature.
-Rubber is a natural, porous material and will loose pressure to the atmosphere.
-For every 10 degree drop in temperature, your tires loose roughly 1 pound of pressure.
+Rubber is a natural, porous material and will lose pressure to the atmosphere.
+For every 10 degrees drop in temperature, your tires lose roughly 1 pound of pressure.

 A regular tire gauge and an inflator can actually save you gas money, reduce roadside emergencies, and extend your tire's life.

 Instead of letting your tire gauge sit around in your glove box, put it to use.
 It takes just seconds to measure the air pressure of your tires with this handy tool.